Leadership Qualities of a Strong Leader?

 The Prayers of World Leaders

 History has shown us that there have been many past leaders in the United States who have felt that a prayer life creates success.
-Here is a couple of examples of past leaders and their prayers and leadership qualities.
+Here is a couple of examples of recent leaders and their prayers and leadership qualities.

 - “Increase my faith in the sweet promises of the gospel; give me repentance from dead works; pardon my wanderings, and direct my thoughts unto thyself, the God of my salvation; teach me how to live in thy fear, labor in thy service, and ever to run in the ways of thy commandments; make me always watchful over my heart, that neither the terrors of conscience, the loathing of holy duties, the love of sin, nor an unwillingness to depart this life, may cast me into a spiritual slumber, but daily frame me more and more into the likeness of thy son Jesus Christ, that living in thy fear, and dying in thy favor, I may in thy appointed time attain the resurrection of the just unto eternal life bless my family, friends, and kindred.” – George Washington